jakimowb/enmapbox_testmigration2/doc/source/usr_section/usr_manual/gui.rst

 =========================

 This tools lets you inspect the values of a layer or multiple layers at the location where you click in the map view.
-To select a location (e.g. pixel or feature) select the :guilabel:`Select Cursor Location` or the |mActionIdentify| :superscript:`Identify` button and click somewhere in the map view.
+To select a location (e.g. pixel or feature) use the |select_location| :superscript:`Select Cursor Location` button and click somewhere in the map view.

 * The Cursor Location Value panel should open automatically and list the information for a selected location.
 The layers will be listed in the order they appear in the Map View.
   In case you do not see the panel, you can open it via :menuselection:`View --> Panels --> Cursor Location Values`.